rdzman/test/README.md

       required directories to your MATLAB or Octave path.

 3.  **That's it.** There is no step 3.
-    - Unless, you chose not to run the test suite in step 2, in which case, you can type `test_matpower` to run it now and verify that MATPOWER is installed and functioning properly.
+    - If you chose not to run the test suite in step 2, you can run it now to verify that MATPOWER is installed and functioning properly, by typing:

+        test_matpower

 Running MATPOWER